Technical proposal writing vs. solutions architecting

 Or does the RFP tell you what to accomplish but not:

-The more technically challenging the requirement, the more expert participation you’ll need.
+The more technically challenging the requirement, the more subject matter expert (SME) participation you’ll need.

-Another consideration is that the subject matter experts are often the ones who will be performing the work and are stakeholders in ensuring that what gets proposed is feasible.
+Another consideration is that the SMEs are often the ones who will be performing the work and are stakeholders in ensuring that what gets proposed is feasible.
 Even if you think you know what should be offered, it might be a good idea to involve the stakeholders.

-Solutioning and proposal writing are not the same
+Solutioning and technical proposal writing are not the same

-While there are some subject matter experts who can do proposal writing, they shouldn’t do solutioning by writing about it.
+While there are some SMEs who can do proposal writing, no one should do solutioning by writing about it.
 Figuring out your solution or what you plan to offer by writing about it is not only bad engineering, it’s a recipe for proposal disaster.
 If you don’t figure out what to offer and validate it before you start writing, you condemn yourself to re-write after re-write based on every change to your offering in search of something that will win.
 It never comes because you run out of time.
 Solutioning by writing about it can ruin a perfectly winnable proposal.

 What to do about it